-The Pinkerton Fellowship Initiative (PFI) is pleased to offer opportunities to work with carefully selected students from John Jay College of Criminal Justice through meaningful internships that serve court-involved youth.
-The Fellowships, which is administered by the Prisoner Reentry Institute, bridge practice and theory by getting students out of the classroom and into real-world experiences.
+The Pinkerton Fellowship Initiative (PFI) offers opportunities to work with carefully selected students from John Jay College of Criminal Justice through meaningful internships that serve justice-involved youth.
+PFI bridges theory and practice by getting students out of the classroom and into the real world.
 Fellows apply their knowledge and skills to advance both the goals of the host organization and the larger field of youth justice.

-· The Pinkerton Community Fellowship is a 15-month program for undergraduate students that begins each June, running for two summers and the intervening academic year.
-Pinkerton Community Fellows are placed in direct service roles at leading nonprofit community-based organizations that address a diverse range of youth justice issues in New York City.
-Community Fellows work full-time (35 hours per week) during their summers and John Jay’s January break and part-time (14 hours per week) during the fall and spring semesters.
-They receive a stipend of $12,750 for their 15-month commitment and a monthly-unlimited metro pass to defray travel expenses.
+A 15-month program for undergraduate students that begins in June and runs for two summers, through the intervening academic year.
+Pinkerton Undergraduate Community Fellows are placed in direct service roles at community-based organizations that focus on youth justice issues across New York City.
+Community Fellows work full-time (35 hours per week) during the summers and John Jay College’s January break, and part-time (14 hours per week) during the fall and spring semesters.

-· The Pinkerton Graduate Community Fellowship is a 12-month program for graduate students in John Jay’s Forensic Psychology and Forensic Mental Health and Counseling Master’s programs that begins each June and runs through the summer and following academic year.
-Graduate Community Fellows require on-site supervision by a licensed staff psychologist, psychiatrist, or social worker for at least one hour per week.
-They should be exposed to a variety of responsibilities, such as interviewing, counseling, assessment, treatment planning, note-taking, clinical research, team meetings, report writing, education, and outreach.
+A 12-month program for graduate students in John Jay’s Forensic Psychology and Forensic Mental Health and Counseling Master’s programs that begins in June and runs through the summer and academic year.
+Pinkerton Graduate Community Fellows require on-site supervision by a licensed staff psychologist, psychiatrist, or social worker for at least one hour per week.
+At their placements, Fellows are exposed to a range of responsibilities, such as interviewing, counseling, assessment, treatment planning, note-taking, clinical research, team meetings, report writing, education, and outreach.
 Graduate Fellows work full-time (35 hours per week) during the summer and part-time (14 hours per week) during their fall and spring semesters.

 - Access to a growing learning community in the field of youth justice through a series of skill-based workshops and symposia.

-- Support and consultation for Pinkerton Fellows, organizations, and supervisors throughout the Fellowship commitment.
+- Support and consultation for organizations and supervisors throughout the Fellowship commitment.